ibm-cloud-docs/codeengine/subscription-cron.md

 The value for `body` is Base64 encoded, if **Content Type of custom event data** is set to `application/json`.
 {: note}

-### Viewing event information for a function from the console
-{: #view-eventing-cron-fun-ui}

-To view information about your event subscriptions:

-1. From the [{{site.data.keyword.codeengineshort}} Projects page](https://cloud.ibm.com/codeengine/projects){: external}, go to your project.
-2. From the Overview page, click **Event subscriptions** to view a listing of defined subscriptions.

-If your function prints information to log files, as the sample `codeengine` job does, then view the log files for your function.
-See [Viewing job logs from the console](/docs/codeengine?topic=codeengine-logging&interface=ui#view-appjobfunctionlogs-ui).

 ## Subscribing to Periodic timer (cron) events for a job
 {: #eventing-cron-job}